foobarflies/pianette/README.md

 >  Thanks to **Ted B Hale** for that : _http://raspberrypihobbyist.blogspot.fr/2012/08/raspberry-pi-serial-port.html_

-### Update

-To update the repository on a target Raspberry Pi, just run:

-    ./update.sh

-### Run

-`sudo` is required to have access to GPIO pins on the Raspberry Pi.

-In command line, run :
+### Reset GPIO state on reboot

+To reset all gpio states on boot to limit electric pressure on the bus, add the following cron to the `root` crontab (`sudo crontab -e`) :

-    sudo ./main-nogui.py
+    @reboot sudo /home/pi/pianette/reset_GPIO_on_reboot.py

 ### Street Fighter Alpha 3 Specifics